Web-Daddy/DalesDisposal/wp-content/plugins/woocommerce-securesubmit-gateway/readme.txt

 3. A view of the Manage Cards section

 == Changelog ==
+= 1.11.25 =
+* Fix button on cart page to remove applied gift card

+= 1.11.24 =
+* Correct totals when gift cards are used

 = 1.11.23 =
 * Script tags updated to opt out Cloudflare Rocket loader
+* Add support for verify-only checkouts

 = 1.11.22 =
 * Subscription renewal verification order note updated